noegracia/noegracia.github.io/content/posts/my-life/sport/marathon-toulouse/index.md

 ## Training - The Long Road to 42K

 It all started in **July 2024**, when I began training for my first ever marathon.
 Most of my runs were **outdoors**, exploring the city and nearby trails, gradually building up my endurance and pace.
+I trained mainly with a colleague, who not only shared the long runs but also motivated me to stay consistent — honestly, without him, I probably wouldn’t even have signed up for the marathon in the first place.

 My goal was to complete it in less than 4 hours as I saw this interesting and funny graph of marathon finishing times.
 <img src="graph_finish_times.png" align="center" title="Training Progress - Weeks & Distance" width="700">